The story behind Derick Hoste who died of blackwater fever at Hartley Hills in 1893

 Backwater fever is a less common, but dangerous complication of malaria and has a very high mortality rate of upto 50%.
 The disease’s name comes from the passage of urine that is black, or dark red in colour due to the destruction of the patient’s red blood cells by malarial parasites.
 Individuals most likely to suffer are those who have had at least four attacks of malaria and have been in an endemic malarial area for six months.
 Modern day treatments which include antimalarial drugs and whole-blood transfusions were simply not available in the nineteenth century.

-Those listed as died at Hartley Hills include the following.
+Those listed as died at Old Fort Hartley cemetery include the following.

 Derick Hoste has the cast iron marker because he was a Trooper in B Troop which his brother Henry Francis “Skipper” Hoste commanded.
 The remaining victims of the Hartley Hills cemetery are from when the fort was re-occupied by the BSAP from December 1896 to February 1897 and all their markers are missing.